farhadnaderian/Django/README.md

 Dockerizing Django

-Note: Don't forget to change ALLOWED_HOSTS line in setting file.
+Note: Don't forget to change ALLOWED_HOSTS line in the related setting file.